-Auckland trains cancelled or delayed after Wellington bomb threat
+Wellington bomb threat: Woman kicked off Auckland train, forced to make own way home

 However, rail tickets would be accepted on regular Metlink buses.

+"Auckland services will run at a 20 minute frequency during afternoon peak, so commuters may experience some delays."

+A threat was made at Wellington Railway Station around 1.50pm, a police statement said.

-One man said his train was stopped and the driver announced it's because of a bomb threat at Wellington Station.
+One man said his train was stopped and the driver announced it was because of a bomb threat at Wellington Station.

-He said the driver told passengers emergency services are doing a sweep of the building, and all trains in and out are stalled in the meantime.
+The driver told passengers emergency services were doing a sweep of the building, the man said, and all trains in and out were stalled in the meantime.

-A threat was made at the station around 1.50pm, a police statement said.

 Police said nothing untoward was found at Wellington Railway Station, which has since re-opened.

-"Wellington Railway Station has been re-opened following a threat made this afternoon," it said.
+"Wellington Railway Station has been re-opened following a threat made this afternoon," police said in a statement.

 "The location was found to be safe and we would like to thank members of the public for their patience."

-"Police are working to establish the circumstances around the incident.
-Members of the public are advised to expect travel delays," it said.

-KiwiRail Chief Operating Officer David Gordon said the Wellington railway station, including the national train control centre, was evacuated for a short time this afternoon.
+KiwiRail chief operating officer David Gordon said the Wellington Railway Station, including the national train control centre, was evacuated for a short time this afternoon.

 "All trains were stopped or moved to the nearest platform across New Zealand, including in the Auckland and Wellington metro areas, while we activated our alternative train control system."

-For further information about the evacuation, please contact the Police, Gordon said.
+For further information about the evacuation, please contact the police, Gordon said.

-On it's website, KiwiRail said the centre was kept secure and locked off to the public to protect "passengers, employees and customers from any potential high-security problems."
+On it's website, KiwiRail said the centre was kept secure and locked off to the public to protect "passengers, employees and customers from any potential high-security problems".

 "We also have a standby disaster recovery centre in Palmerston North which can provide Train Control to continue to function in the event of an emergency situation or disaster in Wellington."